Community Engaged Research Scholars Program

 This program is intended for faculty with a solid understanding of community engagement and is offered every other year, in rotation with the Service-Learning Faculty Scholars Program.
 Faculty who are selected for the program will identify an item of engaged scholarship they wish to develop and finalize for dissemination during the academic year.
 Each Scholar will receive a total stipend award of $1,500 when they complete the program and submit a written scholarly product for publication.

-The Service-Learning Faculty Scholars Program is offered every other year, in rotation with the Community Engaged Research Scholars Program.
-The Faculty Scholars program offers $2,000 stipends to full-time LSU faculty members to attend a weekly seminar 1.5 hours per week for 10 weeks consisting of discussion and planning with other faculty scholars.
+The Service-Learning Faculty Scholars Program is offered in rotation with the Community Engaged Research Scholars Program.
+The Faculty Scholars program offers $1,500 stipends to full-time LSU faculty members (rank of instructor or above) to attend a weekly seminar 1 hour per week for 5 weeks consisting of discussion and planning with other faculty scholars.
 Discussion topics will include S-L course design, civic responsibilities of universities, community partnerships, liability, assessment, and reflection as they relate to service-learning courses.
 Participants must develop a service-learning course syllabus during the planning semester and commit to integrate academic service-learning into a course taught in the following year.
-The next seminar will be offered in Fall 2015.

 University Presbyterian Church Service Grants